-In an asset sale, there will also be lists defining the assets (in a broader sense) to be transferred (generally prepared by the buyer).
+In an asset sale, there will also be lists defining the assets (in a broader sense), agreements and employment relationships to be transferred and the liabilities to be assumed (prepared by the buyer).
+In an asset sale, a transitional services agreement regarding the services to be provided by the seller or an entity of the seller's organisation to the buyer are very common.